medtagger/MedTagger/environments/openstack/README.md

 Before we run this script head to the `group_vars/all.yml` file to make sure that the variables are set properly!

-To install all dependencies and start the docker containers run (from the Ansible directory):
+To install all dependencies and start the docker containers run (from the `environments/openstack/ansible` directory):
 ```bash
 $ ansible-playbook site.yml -i inventory
 ```